hi-paris/Prosody-Control-French-TTS/README.md

    - Place it in a folder named `Tools` at the root of the repository (`prosodyControl/Tools/`)

 4. **Add your Azure TTS API key:**
-   - Create a file called `Azure_API_key.txt` at the root of the repository
+   -  at the root of the repository
    - Paste your Azure API key into this file

 ---